Heawood conjecture: Formal statement

 This relation holds, as Ringel and Youngs showed, for all surfaces except for the Klein bottle.
 Philip Franklin (1930) proved that the Klein bottle requires at most 6 colors, rather than 7 as predicted by the formula.
 The Franklin graph can be drawn on the Klein bottle in a way that forms six mutually-adjacent regions, showing that this bound is tight.

 The upper bound, proved in Heawood's original short paper, is based on a greedy coloring algorithm.
 By manipulating the Euler characteristic, one can show that every graph embedded in the given surface must have at least one vertex of degree less than the given bound.
 If one removes this vertex, and colors the rest of the graph, the small number of edges incident to the removed vertex ensures that it can be added back to the graph and colored without increasing the needed number of colors beyond the bound.
 In the other direction, the proof is more difficult, and involves showing that in each case (except the Klein bottle) a complete graph with a number of vertices equal to the given number of colors can be embedded on the surface.

 Example

 A partition of the torus into seven mutually adjacent regions, requiring seven colors.

 The torus has g = 1, so χ = 0.
 Therefore, as the formula states, any subdivision of the torus into regions can be colored using at most seven colors.
 The illustration shows a subdivision of the torus in which each of seven regions are adjacent to each other region; this subdivision shows that the bound of seven on the number of colors is tight for this case.
 The boundary of this subdivision forms an embedding of the Heawood graph onto the torus.

-Interactive Szilassi polyhedron model with each of 7 faces adjacent to every other.
+Horizontally rotatable Szilassi polyhedron model with each of 7 faces adjacent to every other.
 In [ the SVG image,] move the mouse to rotate it.